 Non-concessional MIT income

-Excluded from NCMI amounts – amounts paid to sovereign entities that are excluded from NCMI due only to:
+Excluded from NCMI amounts

-Subsection 12-437(5) of Schedule 1 to the TAA1953 – Approved economic infrastructure facility

-Section 12-440 of Schedule 1 to the TAA1953 – Transitional – MIT cross staple arrangement income

-Section 12-447 of Schedule 1 to the TAA1953 – Transitional – MIT trading trust income

-Section 12-449 of Schedule 1 to the TAA1953 – Transitional – MIT agricultural income

-Section 12-451 of Schedule 1 to the TAA1953 - Transitional – MIT residential housing income
+For what are excluded from NCMI amounts, see the Definition in the Definitions Table.

 Dividend, interest or royalty income.

 This is the amount withheld, net of non-resident withholding amount refunded.

 Amounts withheld from interest, dividends or non-share dividends deducted, credited or attributed (for AMITs) to foreign superannuation / pension funds or to sovereign entities derived from an Australian entity are also reported at this field.